PaulSwarthout/pasChildThemes/readme.txt

 9. You can change the font, the text color, and the background color of your temporary graphic.
 You can add fonts to the plugin's ~/assets/fonts folder and they will be automatically available.
 Click the Generate Screenshot button and a window will open with a copy of your new temporary graphic.
 Go to the website's themes page to see it as it was intended to be used.

 == Changelog ==
+= 2.2.7 =
+ - Fixed a bug with sanitizing file names.
+Apparently, file names which contain commas are now valid.
+Fixed the filename sanitization to accept commas in the filename.

+ - Cleaned up some of the error messages that happen when copying files.
+Also, all messages will be written to the error log, now when WP_DEBUG is true.
+This problem arose because the TwentyTwentyThree theme has files which include commas in the file name.
+You will be able to copy these files now.

+ - Replaced some code which took advantage of things that are now deprecated.
+Didn't find these when I tested version 2.2.6 because I hadn't turned on WP_DEBUG.

+= 2.2.6 =
+ - Fixed a bug in style.css.

+ - Tested the plugin with PHP 8.2.10 and WordPress 6.3.1

 = 2.2.4 =
  - Tested the plugin with PHP 8.0.0 and WordPress 5.8.2.